rnml/tinyfactor/README.md

 # tinyfactor
 minimal code to enumerate primes and factorizations of integers.

-This code is for running on the Univac as a demo on 2026-04-18.
+This code was run on the Univac as part of Nathan Farlow's demo at VCF East on 2026-04-18.